thiagomrvieira/server-info/README.md

 - **User Interface**
   - [x] Implemented user interface for the server list
-  - [ ] Improved user interface design and usability
+  - [x] Improved user interface design and usability
+  - [ ] Pagination

 - **Optimization**
-  - [x] Optimized load times and rendering performance
+  - [x] Optimized load times using cache
+  - [ ] Optimized rendering performance using pagination

 ## How to Use